-Each tribes and sub-tribes that dwell in this exotic hill State can easily be distinguished by the colourful and intricately designed cosumes, jewellery and beads that they adorn.
-The traditional ceremonial attire of each tribe is in itself, an awe inspiring sight to behold; the multicoloured spears and daos decorated with dyed goats hair, the headgear made of finely woven bamboo interlaced with orchid stems, adorned with boar’s teeth and hornbill’s feather, elephant tusk armlets…..
+Each tribes and sub-tribes can be easily recognised by the colourful designed cosumes, jewellery and beads that they possess.
+The traditional ceremonial attire of each tribe is in itself, an awe inspiring sight to behold; the multi-coloured spears and daos decorated with dyed goats hair, the headgear made of finely woven bamboo interlaced with orchid stems, adorned with boar’s teeth and hornbill’s feather, elephant tusk armlet..
 You name it!
 In days of yore every warrior had to earn each of these items through acts of valour, to wear them.

 Nature could not have been kinder to Nagaland, sometimes referred to as the Switzerland of the East; the exquisitely picturesque landscapes, the vibrantly colourful sunrise and sunset, lush and verdant flora….. this is a land that represents unimaginable beauty, moulded perfectly for a breath taking experience.

 Nagas belong to the Indo-Mongoloid stock, whose ancestors lived off nature’s abundant gifts, blessed with sturdy formidable dispositions.
-Above all, the people here are warm hearted and extremely hospitable!
+The people here are warm hearted and extremely hospitable!
 You will feel it in the air!